 Cat hybrids can also happen in the wild.
 Hybrids are usually infertile (cannot have kittens), but if they do reproduce, their offspring will move DNA from one cat species into another species.
 This complicates how scientists use DNA to trace wild cat ancestry, because ancient hybrid relatives make distant wild cat relatives appear to be closely related.
 This has happened repeatedly during the evolution of cats.

-If my cat has a high-ranking PERCENTAGE in its wild cat index, does this mean their grandparent may have been a wild cat?
+Does my cat's highest breed is in its wild cat index mean their grandparent may have been one of those wild cat?

 Therefore, if your cat has a hybrid in his ancestry, then his DNA will be more similar to his wildcat ancestor compared to a typical domestic cat.
 Please remember that it is not recommended to attempt and create a hybrid on your own.